 In the shown sequence black comes away with sente, and would seem to be a good way to play next.

 Paul Clarke: White can also try playing at .
 I think Black should respond by just playing at in the diagram, but often Black will play something defensive at the top and give White sente to take the point of as well.

 Lambic An interesting strategy for Black is to force white to turn his construction into real territory as shown below.

-1 and 3 strenghten the center slightly and can be usefull if white decides to invade one of the sides.
+1 and 3 strengthen the center slightly and can be useful if white decides to invade one of the sides.
 5 is sente and aims at 'b'.
 7 and 9 take the corner and aim at 'a' which is practically sente for black.
 If white plays 'a' now, black can play at 'b'.
-The conclusion is that white has some 20 points of territory but did nothing to help him fight on the rest on the bord, in contrast to black.
+The conclusion is that white has some 20 points of territory but did nothing to help him fight on the rest on the board, in contrast to black.
 Moreover this strategy doesn't involve fighting and keeps all of black's groups safe, which is certainly prudent in 6/7 stone handicap.

 Bill: There are many ways to play a 6 or 7 stone game.
 One rule of thumb is for Black to play 30% aggressively.
 Another is to reduce possibilities for White.